marcyves/100-days-of-code/log.md

 - Personalization of the theme (theme.php and style.php)

 Some theme related stuff is in my_functions.php, I have to sort this out and move everything design related to theme.php

+### Day 11: May 10, 2018

+**Today's Progress**:
+No coding today.
+Reading bootstrap documentation in order to do it right from the begining